zillow/abysmal/README.rst

 Ignore the second value returned by `abysmal.compile()` for now (refer to the Measuring Coverage section to see what it's useful for).

-Next, need to make a virtual machine for the compiled program to run on:
+Next, we need to make a virtual machine for the compiled program to run on:

 .. code-block:: python